[Masters of the Void]

 }

-If you're very quick and look at the grey bar at the bottom of any Xcode window after choosing Build and Run, you'll see that it is telling you what files it is compiling.
+If you’re very quick and look at the white bar at the top center of any Xcode window after choosing Run, you’ll see that it is telling you which file it is compiling.
+Of course, we only have one file, so this isn’t as interesting as when you have a bigger program that you have split up into several files, but for now one file is fine.

 Help, it didn't work!